-Our Intern Program is facilitated through the WWOOF (World-Wide Opportunities on Organic Farms) organization.
+Our internships (1 month) are facilitated through the WWOOF (World-Wide Opportunities on Organic Farms) organization.
+Interns are involved in all aspects of the farm.
 We’re looking for those who want to fully experience the ins & outs of a working regenerative farm.
 We feel there is no better way to truly find out if this lifestyle is right for you then by spending some solid “dirt time” in a small farm & homestead environment.